In 1994, the director of Corporate New Ventures at Procter & Gamble asked the right question:

 Out of this design research emerged an idea that we called “Fast Clean” in consumer testing.

 The Swiffer was an instant success, chalking up $100 million in sales during the final 4 months of 1999.
 In the year after its July 1999 introduction, more than 11.1 million Swiffer starter kits were sold.
-To this day, Swiffer continues to be Procter & Gamble’s 2nd most popular consumer product, with annual sales of $500 million.
+To this day, Swiffer is one of Procter & Gamble’s most popular consumer products with annual sales of $500 million.